 So let’s just see if kicking this particular can around the block turns up any possibilities.

-The LiveJournalist Swythyv and I were kicking around a number of Hallows and Peverill theories lately.
+The LiveJournalist Swythyv and I were kicking around a number of Hallows and Peverill theories before I uploaded this.
 Particularly regarding the Cloak.

 We’ve got that minor difference of where it purportedly came from in the story, for one thing.
 All three artifacts supposedly came from Death, but while he created the Wand and the Stone expressly for the two older brothers, as custom jobs, the Cloak had been his own, Ergo: the third brother captured it, it was not custom built for an enemy (with a booby trap built into it).